coreycoburn/vue-resume-generator/README.md

 Fullstack Software Engineer and love using Laravel and Vuejs / Nuxt as the tech stack.
 Web developLovent is my passion.
 Constantly striving to become a better developer.
 I love being a husband and a father.

+### Vue Resume Generator

+I created this project so that I could export a resume and cover letter for myself.
+My goal is to create more designs and promote the open-source project.

 This is the code for my web developer resume.
 If you would like to reach out to me, please feel free to email me at `corey@coburn.codes` if you have any questions.

 You may also reach me at: